tuan-ta/bds/README.md

 # Battery Deposit Service simulator

-This simulator intends to verify the performance of the Battery Deposit Service (BDS) introduced in [paper].
+This simulator intends to verify the performance of the Battery Deposit Service (BDS).
+[ICC 2014]: git commit 74a183760a905383502fe9acc1c4218a5d19d456

 -----------------------------